 Councilman Johnson currently represets Ward 10, an area that includes South Collinwood, St Clair-Superior, Glenville, Euclid Park and Nottingham Village neighborhoods.
 He previously served on Cleveland City Council from 1984-1989.
-He serves as a member of the Health and Human Services; Municipal Services and Properties; Transportation and Workforce and Community Benefits Committees.
+He serves as a member of the Health and Human Services, Municipal Services and Properties, Transportation, and Workforce and Community Benefits committees.

 Councilman Johnson was born and raised in Cleveland and a graduate of Collinwood High School.
 After graduating he attended John Carroll University before transferring to Kent State University.
-Following graduation, Councilman Johnson accepted a fellowship to study City Planning and development from Cornell University for a semester before attending law school at Case Western Reserve University.
+Following graduation, Councilman Johnson accepted a fellowship to study City Planning and Development from Cornell University for a semester before attending law school at Case Western Reserve University.
 He graduated in 1984 with his law degree and a Master’s degree in Political Science.

-Before serving on Cleveland City Council, Councilman Johnson was hired and trained in dispute resolution as a counselor and Mediator in the Cleveland Prosecutor’s office handling neighborhood disputes.
+Before serving on Cleveland City Council, Councilman Johnson was hired and trained in dispute resolution as a counselor and mediator in the Cleveland Prosecutor’s office handling neighborhood disputes.
 He joined the Glenville area Ward 8 Club and began volunteering within the community with former Councilman Michael R. White

 In 1984, Councilman Johnson was appointed as Councilman for Ward 8 as White was appointed to the Ohio State Senate.
-He was then elected as the old Ward 8 Councilman 90 days later and re-elected two times in 1985 and 1989.
+He was then elected as the Ward 8 Councilman and was re-elected two times in 1985 and 1989.
 Councilman Johnson served over 5 years in Cleveland City Council, and was co-sponsor of the city’s first Fair Housing law and led the successful effort to establish Cleveland’s Sex Crime and Child Abuse Investigative Unit in the Cleveland Police Department.
 During his tenure, the Ward 8 area received new economic and housing development projects including the Glenville Plaza, Eastside Market and Abyssinia Towers, a senior citizen apartment complex.

 In December of 1989, Councilman Johnson was appointed to the Ohio State Senate following Senator White’s election as Mayor of Cleveland.
 He was elected to the position in the fall of 1990 and re-elected in 1994.
 During the nine years he served in the Ohio Senate, Councilman Johnson sponsored a law creating the Ohio Infant Health Commission, and co-sponsored diverse legislation covering major issues including workplace discrimination, education reform, economic development, criminal justice reform and more.
 He led the successful fight to keep Central State University open in 1997 while serving as President of the Ohio Legislative Black Caucus (OLBC).